dr-yst/org-x/dev-docs/activeContext.md

 - Performance testing with moderate-sized files
 - User experience considerations for a simplified but powerful task list
 - Architectural patterns that support the MVP while enabling future expansion
+- Effective testing strategies for Svelte 5 components
+- Best practices for implementing Svelte 5 runes in a maintainable way